rahulraj9597/hirst_painting/README.md

 **Project Description**

-Each painting is unique and randomly generated.
+_Each painting is unique and randomly generated._
-The dots will be arranged in a grid pattern.
+_The dots will be arranged in a grid pattern._
 The color of each dot is randomly selected from a predetermined set of colors.
 The size of each dot is fixed.
-•	hello

 ![image](https://github.com/user-attachments/assets/c4ecb17a-d298-4ecb-9399-638b17bec0f8)

 Video file is attached to this link : https://github.com/user-attachments/assets/82dc20af-f98c-41e9-9284-1cb522017655